All comparisons

 Pricing and Free Tier: Fast Takeaway

 The pricing gap stays large once you pay.
-Speakmac lets you start on the free tier, then unlock the full Mac app for $19 once.
-Willow gives you 2,000 words per week for free, then moves to either $15 monthly or $144/year on the Individual plan.
+Speakmac lets you start on the free tier, then unlock the full Mac app for $29 once for 2 Macs.
+Willow gives you 2,000 words per week for free, then moves to $144/year on the Individual annual plan.

 Cost windowSpeakmacWillow Voice Individual